KSI vs Joe Fournier Betting Picks: Predictions, Preview, Fight Time & Odds

 - Deposit $2000

-KSI, also known as ‘The Nightmare’ enters the fight as the -600 betting favorite with the best offshore gambling sites.
-He has proven he is one of the best celebrity boxers on the scene and his transition to the professional game has been impressive.
+KSI will come into tonight’s big fight as the -600 clear betting favorite with the best offshore gambling sites.
+‘The Nightmare’ has already shown he’s one of the best celebrity boxers in this sphere and his switch to the professional circuit has also impressed many.

-Having not faced a true challenge since his win over Logan Paul in November 2019, Fournier’s skill level could come as a shock to KSI and this will be by no means a walk in the park.
+While having not really faced a true challenge since his win over Logan Paul in November 2019, Fournier’s level of skill may still come as a slight shock to KSI.

-Here at SportsLens we can see KSI writing headlines and defeating Joe Fournier by KO.
-This could be a quick one, too – KSI has stopped two of his last three opponents inside the first three rounds.
+Despite this – At SportsLens we still feel KSI will be writing the headlines here and beat Joe Fournier by KO.
+This could be a swift end too – KSI has ended two of his last three opponents inside the first three rounds, so this is the betting option that appeals most.

-KSI vs Joe Fournier Prediction: KSI to Win by KO/TKO in Round 3 @ +800 with BetOnline
+KSI vs Joe Fournier Betting Picks: KSI to Win by KO/TKO in Round 3 @ +800 with BetOnline

 Odds are correct at the time of publication and are subject to change